stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 As price information is extrinsic to the blockchain, the Terra network relies on validators to provide price information by regularly submitting a vote for what they believe to be the current price during a periodic price-update interval (the `VotePeriod`).

+> Since the Oracle service is powered by validators, you may find it interesting to look at the [Staking](#dev-spec-staking) module, which covers the logic for staking and validators.
+{note}

 ## Voting Procedure

 For every [`VotePeriod`](#voteperiod) the Oracle module obtains consensus on the exchange rate of Luna against a subset of Terra denominations $ D \in W $ [`Whitelist`](#whitelist) by requiring all members of the validator set to submit a vote for Luna price before the end of the interval.